 Why do I need extra eyepieces?
 If you want better views of the details on planets, buy yourself additional eyepieces to those that come with the telescope.

 Apart from better quality optics, you will get more out of your telescope with extra eyepieces that give you the right magnification and field of view for your viewing objective.

 It’s about enhancing your experience.
 Most new telescopes come with eyepieces but these are not always the best quality or give you the best views possible with the telescope.

 This telescope eyepiece guide covers some main features and metrics to know in buying telescope eyepieces.

-First up, take note of the barrel size, which is the diameter of the eyepiece slot.
+First up, take note of the barrel size on your telescope, i.e., the diameter of the eyepiece slot.
 Most are either 1.25″ or 2″.
 You will need to shop for eyepieces matching that diameter.

 Type Of Optical Lens

-You can get types with as many as eight elements.
+You can get optical lenses with as many as eight elements.
 These are the more sophisticated eyepiece designs for which you’ll pay extra.